top of page

 Can I purchase more images (digitals or printed products) at a later date?

-Your online gallery will be accessible to you for 4 weeks and is sharable with anyone you choose to provide the link.
+Your online gallery will be accessible for 4 weeks and is sharable with anyone you choose to provide the link.
 It’s important to make all of your ordering decision during the time that your gallery is active.
-We can schedule your post-session consultation within the 4 weeks so that you are prepared to make your final decisions and I can efficiently process your complete order at one time.
+We can schedule your Post-Session Consultation within the 4 weeks so that you're prepared to make your final decisions and I can efficiently process your complete order at one time.
 I do have a digital storage system in place but I don’t guarantee that I will digitally store your images indefinitely.
 If you discover that you would like to make any additional purchases after your gallery’s expiration, please inquire and hopefully I can help.

 Questions?
 Please text, call, or email me anytime: